Puyo Puyo: Sonic Team-developed games

 Sonic Team's first Puyo Puyo game was Minna de Puyo Puyo for the Game Boy Advance, released in Japan in 2001 and elsewhere in 2002 as Puyo Pop.
 It is one of three games named Puyo Pop.

-Sega released Puyo Pop Fever on November 26, 2003, for their NAOMI arcade hardware.
+Sega released Puyo Pop Fever in November 2003, for their NAOMI arcade hardware.
 The game features a mostly new set of characters, alongside new gameplay mechanics such as Fever Mode.
 Like its arcade predecessors, Fever was ported to many platforms; the Dreamcast version notably serves as Sega's final first party video game.
 A direct sequel, Puyo Puyo Fever 2 was released in 2005.
 Fever 2 added more characters and an expanded single-player mode.
 Puyo Puyo 7, released in 2009, adds a third protagonist and includes a new "Transformation" gameplay system.

 In addition, games celebrating Puyo Puyo's 15th and 20th Anniversary were released.
 Puyo Puyo!
 15th Anniversary (2006) includes more than ten gameplay rulesets, including the rules of the first Puyo Puyo, Puyo Puyo 2, and Puyo Puyo Fever, reintroduces characters that were absent from the series since Minna de Puyo Puyo, and gives every character in the game a single-player story.
 Puyo Puyo!!
 20th Anniversary (2011) adds even more rulesets, such as Sun rules.

-Puyo Puyo Tetris and Puyo Puyo Tetris 2, released in 2014 and 2020, includes both Puyo Puyo and Tetris gameplay.
+Puyo Puyo Tetris and Puyo Puyo Tetris 2, released in 2014 and 2020, include both Puyo Puyo and Tetris gameplay.

 Puyo Puyo!!
 Quest is a free-to-play role-playing game released for iOS and Android in 2013.
-Sega has claimed that the game is a major success, and stated that the game has reached 11 million downloads and a monthly income of over 500 million yen (approx. US$4 million, using February 20, 2015 exchange rates) as of February 2015.
+Sega has claimed that the game is a major success, and stated that the game has reached 11 million downloads and a monthly income of over 500 million yen (approx. US$4 million) as of February 2015.

 Puyo Puyo was a mini-game in Hatsune Miku: Project Mirai Deluxe/DX in 2015.
 In game, this was called Puyo Puyo 39.

-Puyo Puyo Chronicle was released on December 8, 2016, in Japan for Nintendo 3DS, as part of the original Puyo Puyo game's 25th anniversary with no plans for localization, despite the demand for it.
+Puyo Puyo Chronicle was released in December 2016, in Japan for Nintendo 3DS, as part of the original Puyo Puyo game's 25th anniversary with no plans for localization, despite the demand for it.
 Unlike the other anniversary games, it features a role-playing game mode, although the classic rules are also included, and features a new character named Ally.

-Puyo Puyo Champions (named Puyo Puyo eSports in Japan), a digital title with an emphasis on eSports tournament play, was released for PlayStation 4 and Nintendo Switch on October 25, 2018, in Japan.
-It was released in North America and Europe on May 7, 2019.
+Puyo Puyo Champions (named Puyo Puyo eSports in Japan), a digital title with an emphasis on eSports tournament play, was released for PlayStation 4 and Nintendo Switch in October 2018, in Japan, and later for North America and Europe in May 2019.